You can listen to the story here

 Whether it was free or three it was all the same.
 This beautiful little girl shared her grandmother’s eyes as well as her name.
 In her eyes I saw the reflection of Anna’s story, her stories, and her love.
 After we said our goodbyes, I went back to get more tulips.
 In Anna’s absence, I felt her presence.

 Anna lives.
 Anna lives in little Anna, and her daughter and in me, and now she lives in you.
 What is happening?
 Can this be real?
 This absence in which we feel the presence of Jesus, can this be real?
 As real as these tulips.
 As real as the challenges we experience in the stories we tell.
-As real as the love we feel in the presence of one another.
-As real as the LOVE that lives and breathes, in, with, through, and beyond us.
-In Jesus absence, I feel Christ’s presence.
-Christ lives.
+As real as the LOVE we feel in the presence of one another.
+As real as the LOVE which lives and breathes, in, with, through, and beyond us.
+In Jesus absence, I feel CHRIST’s presence.
+CHRIST lives.

-Christ lives in LOVE, LOVE that lives in you and in me.
-Christ is risen!
-Christ is risen indeed!
+Christ lives in LOVE, LOVE which lives in you and in me.
+CHRIST is risen!
+LOVE is risen indeed!
 Alleluia!!!